Bathroom color ideas – 17 shades to try to bring calm and character into your space

 What colors are best for a small bathroom?

-Small bathrooms can take bold colors just as well as larger rooms.
 If you're looking for small en-suite or cloakroom ideas, stick to the same wall treatment throughout.
 In a larger area, don't be afraid to ring the changes by using dark stone or tiles in a walk-in shower to add contrast and a really stylish impact.

 What is the most relaxing color for a bathroom?

 In terms of the most relaxing color for a bathroom, it really depends on personal preference.
 Color has a huge impact on mood, and bathrooms have a tendency to sidestep polarizing hues in favor of pale neutrals and whites, which are refreshing and easy to live with.
-At the opposite end of the spectrum, darker shades of grey including slate, are also popular for creating a cocooning spa-like effect.
+At the opposite end of the spectrum, darker shades of gray including slate, are also popular for creating a cocooning spa-like effect.

 Design expertise in your inbox – from inspiring decorating ideas and beautiful celebrity homes to practical gardening advice and shopping round-ups.

 Jennifer is the Digital Editor at Homes & Gardens.
-Having worked in the interiors industry for a number of years, spanning many publications, she now hones her digital prowess on the 'best interiors website' in the world.
-Multi-skilled, Jennifer has worked in PR and marketing, and the occasional dabble in the social media, commercial and e-commerce space.
-Over the years, she has written about every area of the home, from compiling design houses from some of the best interior designers in the world to sourcing celebrity homes, reviewing appliances and even the odd news story or two.
+Having worked in the interiors industry for several years in both the US and UK, spanning many publications, she now hones her digital prowess on the 'best interiors website' in the world.
+Multi-skilled, Jennifer has worked in PR and marketing and occasionally dabbles in the social media, commercial, and the e-commerce space.
+Over the years, she has written about every area of the home, from compiling houses designed by some of the best interior designers in the world to sourcing celebrity homes, reviewing appliances, and even writing a few news stories or two.

 - Hebe HattonHead of Interiors